ksdavidc/kyoto-lesson.github.io/junior_coders/monday_pm/a_mon0500pm.md

 ##### Warm-up: Planning for **Message Mania for 3**

-Do not use scratchjr for this.
+Do not use ScratchJr for this.
 Just plan it out.
 Write down or draw what will happen.
-Don't use scratchjr.
+Don't use ScratchJr.

 * Design 3 characters.
   * draw them or describe them in words